 In May of 1922, Evelyn Converse filed for (and subsequently received) permission to combine 254 and 256 Beacon into one building, converting them from two single-family dwellings into five apartments.
-It appears likely that the front entrance was lowered to street level at this time.
-The remodeling was dewsigned by architect Harold Field Kellogg.
+It appears likely that it was at this time that the front entrance at 256 Beacon was eliminated and the entrance at 254 Beacon was lowered to street level.
+The remodeling was designed by architect Harold Field Kellogg.

 In September of 1932, Bertha Lee applied for (and subsequently received) permission to construct a garage at the rear of 256 Beacon.

-By 1946, 254-256 Beacon was owned by Samuel D. Weissman.
-In June of 1949, he filed for (and subsequently received) permission to convert the property from five apartments to 11 apartments.
+In June of 1949, Samuel Weissman filed for (and subsequently received) permission to convert the property from five apartments to 11 apartments.